 Our early results are encouraging.
 Already we’ve shifted our referral rate to 50% female/male, and our sourcing rate to 31%.
 That’s after just 3 months, we’re not going to stop there.

-- We reviewed every product manager job description on our website and re-wrote them ensuring our language and tone was not excluding or off-putting to potential candidates and used a tool to check for gender-coded language bias.
-We added statements about our commitment to building diverse teams, our flexible working practices, support we offer our team and full transparency about salary bands for every single product role we post on our website.
+- We reviewed every product manager’s job description on our website.
+We re-wrote them ensuring our language and tone were not excluding or offputting to potential candidates and used a tool to check for gender-coded language bias.
+Additionally, we added statements about our commitment to building diverse teams, our flexible working practices, the support we offer our team, and full transparency about salary bands for every single product role we post on our website.
 Want to see what I mean?
 Here’s an example.

-- We also set targets for sourcing to ensure that we were searching beyond the usual channels to find more female PMs.
-There’s evidence to suggest that just by having a 50/50 balance of male – female candidates showing up for interviews shifts the balance of hiring managers decisions to be more inclusive [link].
-This makes sense – as humans we don’t like change and if we see something we’ve never seen before, like a woman in a product interview (!), whether unconsciously or consciously, it makes us feel less comfortable, less reassured and as a result, less likely to hire them so we need to make sure more women are applying to drive this shift.
+- We also set targets for sourcing to ensure that we were searching beyond the usual channels to find more female product managers.
+There’s evidence to suggest that by just having a 50/50 balance of male-female candidates showing up for interviews shifts the balance of hiring managers’ decisions to be more inclusive.
+This makes sense – as humans, we don’t like change and if we see something we’ve never seen before, like a woman in a product interview (!), whether unconsciously or consciously, it makes us feel less comfortable, less reassured and as a result, less likely to hire them.
+So we need to make sure more women are applying to drive this shift.

 - We have also adapted our interviewing process and now aim to have two interviewers in every interview, one female and one male to create balance.
 That can be tricky when the team gender balance is 20/80 but if that’s what it takes, we’ll do it – we’ve even looked beyond product managers to get some of our senior designers to join interviews to shift the balance.